 - Speeding: driving above the posted speed limit makes it much more difficult to slow down or come to a complete stop.
 Speeding also makes it more difficult to respond safely to changing road conditions.

 - Driving under the influence: even just one alcoholic beverage can impair your ability to safely operate a motorcycle.
 Alcohol or drugs can slow your reaction time and impair your motor skills and critical thinking ability.

 - Sudden stops: sudden stops are hazardous for motorcycle riders, which is why a motorcyclist should never closely tailgate a motor vehicle.
-Data show that rear end collisions account for a large portion of motorcycle accidents.
+Data show that rear-end collisions account for a large portion of motorcycle accidents.

 - Dangerous road conditions: while it’s not always possible, adverse weather or poor road conditions should always be avoided.
 Adverse weather, such as snow, rain, or high winds can make it very challenging to safely operate a motorcycle.
 It’s wise to check the weather before heading out on the road.
-Additionally, poor road conditions, such as construction or a lack of maintenance, can also lead to motorcycle accidents.
+Poor road conditions, such as construction or a lack of maintenance, can also lead to motorcycle accidents.

 5 Things to Do After a Motorcycle Accident in Colorado

 After a motorcycle accident, taking the following steps can ensure your safety, protect your rights, and improve your chances of successfully filing a personal injury claim:

 - Move over to safety: if you’re able (and your bike is still operational), try to move yourself and your motorcycle to a place of safety.
 Move over to a nearby parking lot or even just the shoulder of the road so that you’re out of the way of traffic and prevent an even larger crash from occurring.